 - Open days and evenings for parents to visit secondary schools also take place throughout September and continue through till January in some cases.
 It is important to begin visits early so that you don’t miss dates from schools you may be considering.

-- Parents submit paper application forms stating preferences for schools.
+Parents submit paper application forms stating preferences for schools.

 - Transition arrangements begin e.g. visits between schools including the receiving school attending the Year 6 Annual review meeting

 - In September your child starts their new secondary school